Skip to main content

 Important Information

-We are unable to set up installment payment agreements on your tax liability until you receive a Notice of Collection from NCDOR.
+We are unable to set up an installment payment agreement on your tax liability until you receive a Notice of Collection from NCDOR.

-If you have filed a tax return, and cannot pay the tax due in full, you may be eligible to request an installment payment agreement.
+If you have filed a tax return, and cannot pay the tax due in full, you may be eligible to request an Installment Payment Agreement, also known as a payment plan.

 An Installment Payment Agreement cannot be set up until a Notice of Collection has been mailed to you.
 Upon receipt of a Notice of Collection, you should immediately request an Installment Payment Agreement to avoid forced collection action.
 Penalties, fees, and interest may be added to any balance not paid by the due date.

-You should use the DOR website to initiate an installment payment agreement electronically.
-The Form RO-1033 Installment Agreement Request must be completed by using our website.
-Please keep in mind that this form is a request and there may be additional steps to confirm your agreement with NCDOR.
+Use the DOR website to fill out and initiate an Installment Payment Agreement request electronically via the Form RO-1033 Installment Agreement Request.
+Please keep in mind that this form is a request and there may be additional steps to confirm and complete your agreement with NCDOR.

-After you submit your Installment Agreement Request, you will receive a return email from NCDOR.
-It is important to open this email, as it will either:
+After you submit your Form RO-1033 Installment Agreement Request, you will receive a return email from NCDOR.
+It is important to open this email because it will either:

 1. Confirm NCDOR has accepted your request by informing you that your agreement request has been completed.